orgSailingVLM/vlmbook/chapters/description/theory.md

 Horseshoe vortex is attached to the trailing edge of lifting surface.
 It consists of three finite and two semi-infinite segments following equation {eq}`q_finite` and {eq}`q_infinite` (see figure {numref}`{number} <horseshoe>`).

+The bound vortex of the wing is considered bound to a "lifting line".
+The lifting line theory considers the wing to be a single vortex filament.
+The tip vortices are the "automatic" consequences of the lifting line and the circulation around a finite wing.

 #### Vortex location

 The center of pressure is a point to which a resulting aerodynamic force is attached.